 Introducing the performance and providing additional historical context the will be Paul Yanchin, Professor of Shakespeare Studies (McGill University).

-The run time is approximately 2 hours and 45 minutes, including one 15 minute intermission.
-This performance will take the form of a (mostly) seated live reading of the script.
+The run time is approximately 90 minutes, followed by a discussion with the audience.
+This performance will take the form of a seated live reading of the script.
 Refreshments will be available at our bar, payable by card only.

 Accessibility: Please note that our building is currently not accessible to visitors with limited mobility.
 This performance will take place on the ground level.